Baadier-Sydow/COS3711/unit-1-libraries-and-design-patterns/libraries.md

 ## Libraries

+Using libraries is critical for effective code reuse and limiting the amount of reinventing that can take place.

 Libraries can be packaged in 3 different ways in C++:

 1. Open source package =&gt; the full source is made a available